Shlomi153/Python/Complete Python Pro Bootcamp/Turtle/README.txt

 #Created by Shlomi Kiko
-#Goal: Print out a variety of Geometrical objects one after the other
+#Goal: Display a variety of Geometrical objects one after the other in a Graphical User Interface
 #LinkedIn: https://www.linkedin.com/in/shlomikiko/